LBY-L/TerMC/README.md

 # TermuxMC
-A simple script written in python to download and execute Minecraft Vanilla 🧨 servers and Fabric servers 🎇
+### A simple script for Termux to download and execute Minecraft Vanilla 🧨 servers and Fabric servers 🎇